TickerSparkInvestor Intelligence

 +Is Cargill publicly traded?

-No, Cargill is currently a privately held company and does not trade on any public exchange.
-Forbes’ profile lists it as a private company with no ticker, and Cargill describes itself as a family company.
+No, Cargill is currently a privately held company and does not trade on a public exchange.
+There is no ticker, and Cargill describes itself as a family company.
+The Cargill-MacMillan family is widely reported to control the business, and the company’s ownership structure is not fully disclosed.

 +When will Cargill go public?